A quick look at the new patterns and styles you can use to build beautiful Android apps…

 The new Accessibility page provides details on how to design your app to be as accessible as possible by:

 You can supply separate landscape and portrait layouts for your widgets, which the system inflates as appropriate when the screen orientation changes.
-The [Application Widgets] (should be link) has useful details about widget types, limitations, and design considerations.
+The Widgets page has useful details about widget types, limitations, and design considerations.

 The action bar is the most important structural element of an Android app.
 It provides consistent navigation across the platform and allows your app to surface actions.